Emit (video game)

-Emit (エミット, Emitto) is an adventure sound novel video game released for the FM Towns, Macintosh, Windows, PC-9801, Sega Saturn, Super Famicom, 3DO, and PlayStation developed and published by Koei.
+Emit (エミット, Emitto) is an adventure sound novel video game developed and published by Koei.
 It was designed to teach Japanese students more about English, and played the audio CD back at particular times using a peripheral called Voicer-kun, an IR emitter that could command the CD to change tracks and play them.
 It is the first visual novel in the "English Dream" series, the only other being an unconnected novel named Dark Hunter.

 The game was originally released in 1994 and divided into 3 volumes: Lost in Time (時の迷子, Toki no maigo), Desperate Journey (命がけの旅, Inochigake no tabi) and Farewell to Me (私にさよならを, Watashi ni sayonara o).
 The scenario writing for all 3 volumes was done by Akagawa Jirou.
 The plot is about another world connected to ours where people age in reverse.

 Summary

 Lost in Time

 Tanaka Yuri, a high school student, is stopped at a crosswalk by an old man.
 He asks her what day and year it is, if there is a clock store nearby, and says the word "EMIT".
 Yuri later asks her parents about the clock store, and learns that it is now a bookstore.

 A few days later, she is approached by a young man.
 He claims that he is the same old man from before, and he comes from another dimension where people are born elderly and age backwards.
 He also claims that he came to this dimension by using a portal which is now broken, and the only other one he knows of is supposed to be in a clock store.
 For each day he stays in this dimension, he will "age" one year, growing younger and younger until he turns into a baby and disappears.
 As he was a visibly old man when Yuri met him on the street, by his claim he would actually be very young.
 Yuri refuses to believe any of this and storms off.

 Over a week later, while Yuri is preparing to take her English test, she sees a small, sad boy watching her from outside the school.
 Yuri realizes his similarity to the old and young man, and that he would be the right age if he really had been getting a year younger a day.
 She leaves the school and, working together with the boy, whose name is Ken, they sneak into the bookstore's basement, and discover the portal there.
 Before returning home, Ken admits he had been relying on Yuri because she looked exactly like his mother.

 Later on in her room, Yuri is trying to figure out what the word "EMIT" could have meant, and laughs to herself she spells it backwards.